An Clachan Tenants

 - Maintenance Request

 - Community Events and Notices

 An Clachan (Gaelic for small village) is a series of 19 apartment buildings containing of a total of 260 spacious 1 bedroom, 2 bedroom, and a limited number of 3 bedroom apartments located within walking distance or a short transit ride to the main campus.
 It is also only a ten minute walk to west campus.
 The buildings are joined and create three complexes (1-5, 6-12, 13-19); each building has three floors (sorry no elevators).
-An Clachan is a university-owned and managed complex providing housing for students, staff, and faculty in a safe neighbourhood close to shopping, libraries and fitness facilities.
+An Clachan is a university-owned and managed complex providing housing for students and their families in a safe neighbourhood close to shopping, libraries and fitness facilities.

 An Clachan is classified as a student residence.
 Therefore, for income tax purposes, a maximum of $25 per year may be claimed for rent.